Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 The HLA-F gene is encoded on a telomere of the HLA-A gene locus.
 I thought telomeres were nonfunctional partition genes, but this encodes a protein functional in the immune system.
 I'd hate to lose this telomere.

 The HLA-F gene is 346 amino acids long.
 Is that indicative of what I can replace it with?
 What's the rule here?

+As I'm learning to better visualize the peptide binding groove, this is looking harder rather than easier.
+The immune system is frustratingly picky about immune matching.
+No wonder present experiments focused on autologous dendritic cells...  certainly though, that doesn't mean a transgenic universal donor *wouldn't* be a breakthrough, if it's possible.
+I wonder if I could do it as a PHD project.
+A doctorate in immunology wasn't in my plans, but there's nothing offensive about the thought of it.

 ---
 Back to [[authors-nonfiction]]